 Alma Thomas: Everything is Beautiful, a touring exhibition, features a comprehensive overview of Alma's work, including over 100 pieces.
 Also featured are recreations of the day dress or smock in which she often painted and the gown Alma wore to Whitney Museum of American Art exhibition opening in 1972.

-Alma Thomas: Everything is Beautiful is currently at the Frist Art Museum in Nashville, Tennessee.
-It can also be viewed online here.
-The exhibition will be traveling to The Columbus Museum in Columbus, Georgia next.
+Alma Thomas: Everything is Beautiful was at the Frist Art Museum in Nashville, Tennessee.
+It can be viewed online here.
+The last venue was The Columbus Museum in Columbus, Georgia.

 The recreated day dress fabric (red and white checkerboard) is available for purchase.
 Click here.
 All proceeds from the sale of this fabric and products available on Spoonflower.com will be donated to Howard University's Alma Thomas Endowment Scholarship Fund.
 If you would like to make a donation directly, please click here.
-You may also purchase specially-designed items featuring the checkerboard pattern from the Chrysler Museum Gift Shop.
-Click here, which is also donating a portion of proceeds to the Alma Thomas Endowment Scholarship Fund at Howard University.
+You may also purchase specially-designed items featuring the checkerboard pattern from the Chrysler Museum Gift Shop, which is also donating a portion of proceeds to the Alma Thomas Endowment Scholarship Fund at Howard University.
+Click here to see the products which feature the design.
 Finally, if you would like to make your own Alma Thomas Day Dress, the pattern is forthcoming!

 All proceeds from its sale will be donated to the Alma Thomas Endowment Scholarship Fund.
 Email elka@elkastevens.com to be notified when the pattern is available.